LucasFonteBR/LucasFonteBR/README.md

 ## Hi, my name is Lucas Fonte!

-- 💻 Today I work with web and mobile development
+- 💻 Currently working in the field of Web and Mobile Development as back-end developer
 - 📚 Studying Systems Analysis and Development
 - 📌 Campinas, SP, Brazil